-There are many reasons why The Sopranos is the greatest television show ever, with the musical selection being one of them.
+There are so many reasons why The Sopranos is the greatest television show ever, with the musical selection being one of them.
 Coming from multiple genres and artists large and small, there really is something for everyone.
 As for me?
-Read on for my list of 10 favorite songs from The Sopranos (which is in chronological order and NOT listed as first through tenth favorite).
+Read on to learn about my favorite songs from The Sopranos on HBO.

 First, one of my favorite songs from The Sopranos appears right in the Pilot with “Fired Up” by Funky Green Dogs.
 It comes on at The Bada Bing, a topless bar run by Silvio Dante, Tony’s loyal consigliere.
 Though it wasn’t on The Sopranos where I first heard “Fired Up.”
 I actually recall hearing it quite often on the radio when I was younger.
-This was probably right around the time that they shot the Pilot, so that timing makes sense.
+This was probably right around the time that they shot the Pilot episode, so I suppose that timing makes sense.

 After the extraordinary success of season one, The Sopranos season 2 had a hard act to follow.
 Sure enough, they outdid themselves with the season two opening featuring Frank Sinatra’s “It was a Very Good Year.”
 I know I speak for many people when I say I think The Sopranos season two is the best season of any television show, period.
-In any case, the “It was a Very Good Year” opening displayed an interesting mix of characters and behaviors, just as we saw all throughout that season.
+In any case, this musical opening to season two does NOT disappoint.

 Next, “Thru and Thru” by The Rolling Stones in “Funhouse” takes goosebumps to a whole new level.
-The episode’s final seconds with the drum beat accompanied by the majestic ocean waves evokes a special feeling that’s impossible to put into words.
-As a fellow Sopranos fan, you probably understand exactly what I mean.
+The episode’s final seconds with the drum beat accompanied by Tony’s cigar puff and the majestic ocean waves evokes a feeling that’s impossible to put into words.
+But as a fellow Sopranos fan, you probably understand exactly what I mean.

 Further, I had actually never heard “Little Bird” by Annie Lennox prior to watching The Sopranos.
 Better late than never!
 For some reason, this song always gets me in an upbeat mood, though Carmela was surely far from upbeat while it was playing at the end of “Eloise.”
 Why the long face on Carmela?
 Well, it’s because her crush, Furio Giunta. had just gone back to Italy without any warning (at least, I think he went back to Italy?)